-Integrated WLS Server creates an archive directory of your custom WebCenter application at
+Note:The Integrated WLS creates an archive directory of your custom WebCenter application at

-For information about deploying custom WebCenter applications through Fusion Middleware Control, Oracle WebLogic Administration Console, and WLST commands, see the chapter, "Deploying WebCenter Applications" in Oracle Fusion Middleware Administrator's Guide for Oracle WebCenter.
+For information about deploying custom WebCenter applications using Fusion Middleware Control, Oracle WebLogic Administration Console, and WLST commands, see the chapter, "Deploying WebCenter Applications" in Oracle Fusion Middleware Administrator's Guide for Oracle WebCenter.

 This section includes the following:

-Application-level data source with password indirection: JDeveloper generates this data source when you run an application on Integrated WLS Server.
-That is, to generate application-level data source with password indirection, the Auto Generate and Synchronize weblogic-jdbc.xml Descriptors During Deployment checkbox is selected by default in the Application Properties dialog, as shown in Figure 25-1.
-In this case, JDeveloper uses MBean calls to pass the database passwords to the Integrated WLS Server.
+JDeveloper generates an application-level data source with password indirection by default when you run an application on the Integrated WLS.
+That is, the Auto Generate and Synchronize weblogic-jdbc.xml Descriptors During Deployment checkbox is selected by default in the Application Properties dialog, as shown in Figure 38-3.

 To generate an application-level indirection data source, JDeveloper does the following:

-*-jdbc.xml file for each connection stored in the Application Resources.
+WC-jdbc.xml) for each connection in the Application Resource.